Best Bitcoin Wallet UK – Top Wallets Compared

 Your money is at risk.

-5. Coinjar – Best for Storing Your Bitcoin Long-Term
+6. Coinjar – Best Bitcoin Wallet UK for Long-Term Investors

 You can also use its digital Bitcoin exchange, which allows you to trade cryptocurrencies 24/7.
 Irrespective of whether or not you use the platform to buy cryptocurrencies, Coinjar offers a fully-fledged mobile Bitcoin wallet.
 Once again, the app is available on iOS and Android phones.